woocommerce/woocommerce/packages/js/product-editor/src/blocks/pricing/README.md

 - **Type:** `String`
 - **Required:** `Yes`

-Label that appears at the side of the price field.
+Label that appears on top of the price field.

 ### help